LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 If the UI is not accessible (i.e. token used to import is from a customer's account), an alternative would be to use the [bulk import APIs](https://docs.gitlab.com/ee/api/bulk_imports.html) to monitor the progress of the import.
 You may write the output of these endpoints into files which can then be used as validation artifacts for each migration.

+## Using DT after an upgrade (maintenance window)

+After a GitLab upgrade background migrations might take a few hours to complete.
+There are 2 bulk import background migrations ([MR](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/180437)) of concern.
+They are used for backfilling records in the `bulk_imports_trackers` tables with `organization_id` and `namespace_id` values.

+While we do recommend waiting for these processes to finish, it _should_ be safe to do DT imports while these are running, as they are just back-filling old records with `organization_id` and `namespace_id` data.
+Any new records created through DT will have these values set already so imports will not be adding work to these particular queues.

+Background migrations in general, are written in a way to minimize disruption.
+Meaning, they would pause what they’re doing if the tables they’re operating on are getting overworked.
+They’re also pausing in between batches, proving further they are written in a way to have minimal effect on the use of those tables by a DT migration.

 ## Things to note

 - When migrating into a self-managed instance (destination), ensure that the version running on the destination is 17.7 and above, as earlier versions contain a [bug](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/173073) which prevented project permissions from updating after the reassignment of Placeholder users.